 - Remove everything around the toilet.

-Cleaning a toilet can be a messy affair, because there’s a very good chance of water and toilet cleaner splashing all over the place.
+Cleaning a toilet can be a messy affair that you get really tempted to avail of washroom hygiene services, because there’s a very good chance of water and toilet cleaner splashing all over the place.
 As such, it’s a good idea to remove everything situated around the toilet before starting.
 This includes toilet paper holders, bathroom sprays, plungers, personal hygiene items, towels, and any other items that could get dirtied during the cleaning process.
 This spares you from extra cleaning effort, prevents contamination, and ensures that you have enough space to comfortably work around.

 - Flush and add the cleaning solution.